System Context

 - introducing explicit contracts between layers.

-The priority is establishing clarity before introducing physical service separation.
+The priority is structural clarity before physical service extraction.

 Selected domain areas will be extracted into independent services.